 Upon completion of the course, students will be able to:

-- Explain how these relate to each other; and
+Explain and/or recognize how these relate to each other;

-- Apply these concepts and theories to practical issues that are relevant to culture and diversity at work.
+Apply these concepts and theories to practical issues relevant to culture and diversity at work.

 For the timetables of your lectures, workgroups, and exams, select your study programme.

 Students need to register for lectures, workgroups and exams.

 Instructions for registration in courses for the 2nd and 3rd year

 Elective students have to enroll for each course separately.
 For admission requirements contact your study advisor.

 For admission requirements, please contact your exchange coordinator.